-You know when you spend all this time on something and there’s some sort of technical glitch or annoying hiccup that just ruins it all?
-That just happened to me.
-I wrote a long business owner musing all about how I’ve been feeling a little guilty lately because I’ve been letting the summer influence my work drive.
-I hit “Save” and something went wacko and the whole damn thing is gone.
+You know when you spend all this time on something for your fashion business and there’s some sort of technical glitch that just ruins it all?
+This happened to me.
+I wrote a long business owner musing all about how I’d been feeling a little guilty lately because I’d been letting the summer influence my work drive.
+I hit “Save” and something went wacko and the whole damn thing went away.
 Gone.

 But the fact that I know he’s right doesn’t matter.
-I’m getting annoyed because I don’t like people telling me what I do wrong.
+I got annoyed because I don’t like people telling me what I do wrong.

-First, always always always double check to make sure that whatever you’ve been spending time on is backed up, saved, copied, and burned into your brain.
+First, the obvious lesson of always, always, always double-check to make sure that whatever you’ve been spending time on is backed up, saved, copied, whatever.

 Second, and more importantly, don’t let your ego get in the way of your growth.

 It’s hard to accept criticism of something when you know what you should have done but didn’t.

 It’s difficult to listen to what others have to say about our work, our processes, and our ideas without getting defensive and snippy.